smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 4. Create a working save file for use during the installation to the IBM i partition by entering the command:
   ```
-    CRTSAVF QGPL/LI211043B
+    CRTSAVF QGPL/LI231000
   ```
-  This empty save file should be named to match the latest version of the IBM i LSAM (Agent) Installation save file, such as LI211043B.
+  This empty save file should be named to match the latest version of the IBM i LSAM (Agent) Installation save file, such as LI231014 or LI231014B.
 Keeping the letter on the save file name could be important for distinguishing this version from future versions that may be published.

 ### FTP the LSAM Save File

 From a Microsoft Windows system (or other operating system that can read binary installation media files and act as an FTP client), use FTP or another file transfer application to transfer the LSAM's save file from the OpCon Installation media to library QGPL on the target machine.
-The save file transfer to the LSAM machine MUST use a binary transfer mode to avoid corrupting the IBM i save file content.
+The save file transfer to the LSAM machine **MUST use a binary transfer mode** to avoid corrupting the IBM i save file content.

 From a Windows machine, use the following steps: